General terms and conditions of business (T&Cs)

 (1) The presentation of publications on the website does not constitute a binding offer by documenta but merely invites customers themselves to submit an offer.

-(2) The documenta then sends customers an automatic notification of receipt by email.
+(3) documenta then sends customers an automatic notification of receipt by email.
 This email again lists the details of the customers’ order and customers can print out these details by using the ‘Print’ function.
 This automatic notification of receipt merely records the fact that documenta has received the customers’ order and does not constitute formal acceptance of the offer.
 The contract is not concluded until documenta issues a formal declaration of acceptance, which is sent in a separate email (confirmation of order).
-In this email or a separate email sent no later than delivery of the goods, we send customers the text of the contract (consisting of the order, T&Cs and order confirmation) on a permanent data storage medium (official email or paper printout), constituting the confirmation of contract.
+In this email or a separate email sent no later than delivery of the goods, documenta sends customers the text of the contract (consisting of the order, T&Cs and order confirmation) on a permanent data storage medium (official email or paper printout), constituting the confirmation of contract.
 The text of the contract is stored in accordance with data protection law.

 3. Delivery, availability of goods

-(3) If the publication specified by customers in the order is only temporarily unavailable, documenta will notify customers of this fact without delay and by the time of the order confirmation at the latest.
+(3) If the publication or edition specified by customers in the order is only temporarily unavailable, documenta will notify customers of this fact without delay and by the time of the order confirmation at the latest.

 4. Retention of title